o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--university-of-california-santa-cruz/index.md

 ---

-## Faculty at Master of Human Computer Interaction (HCI) - University of California, Santa Cruz [🔗](https://grad.soe.ucsc.edu/hci/faculty)
+## Faculty at Master of Human Computer Interaction (HCI) - University of California, Santa Cruz [read more](https://grad.soe.ucsc.edu/hci/faculty)
 Faculty in the department of Human Computer Interaction at the California, Santa Cruz collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)